galCohen88/celery_sqs_redis_backend/README.md

-# Example dockerized celery project, with SQS broker and redis for results backend

-Dockerized celery project with SQS broker and Redis for results backend
+# Dockerized celery project with SQS broker and Redis for results backend

 #### Start